aheissenberger/tripmode-docker-crash/readme.md

-# Docker crash MacOS with TripMode
+# Docker Compose crash MacOS Network with TripMode

+Problem exist only with Docker Compose and a Dockerfile which pulls an image which has not been pulled in the past.

 ## Tripmode